TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 The installer will ask if you really want to continue with the installation
 ![Confirm Install](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/37%20-%20Continue%20with%20Installation.png)

 Once Yes is selected the installer will start installing Venom Linux on your system with the settings as you have selected and reviewed.
-Let the installer run.
 ![installation Progress](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/38%20-%20Installation%20in%20Process.png)

 You will get a notification when the installation is complete.